 Use of fuel gas to generate power for West Qazaqstan, including:

-In 2020, KPO used mainly own gas for power generation.
-Purchases of gas from the third-party supplier to generate power for the WKO needs made circa 10.4% of the GTPP total gas consumption.
-Those purchases were made mostly during the unstable operation of the Fuel Gas Sweetening unit at KPC (5-339 area) in February and March of 2020.
+In 2021, KPO used mainly its own gas for power generation.
+Purchases of gas from the third-party supplier to generate power for the WQO needs made circa 6.5% of the GTPP total gas consumption.
+Those purchases were made mostly during the unstable operation of the Fuel Gas Sweetening unit at KPC (5-339 area).